dida-do/eurocropsml/docs/dataset.md

 We provide all scripts that are necessary to perform the above steps.

 :::{note}
 The scripts could be adapted accordingly in order to get similar data for other countries present in EuroCrops, as long as you have access to the necessary `.SAFE`-files.
-Please create a {gitref}`separate configuration file<eurocropsml/configs/acquisition/cfg/>` for this.
+Please create a separate configuration file similar to, e.g., the {gitref}`configuration file for Estonia<eurocropsml/configs/acquisition/cfg/estonia.yaml>` for this.
 The {any}`config module<eurocropsml.acquisition.config>` already contains the necessary information for the other available EuroCrops countries.
 Please refer to the [official EuroCrops reference dataset](https://zenodo.org/records/10118572) for more reference data.
 :::